DesignOps – How to Improve Your Design Workflow and Operations

 You may have heard about DevOps, but what is DesignOps?

-DesignOps (short for Design Operations) refers to the optimization of design processes, people, and technologies to improve the product’s design and business value.
+DesignOps (short for Design Operations) is the optimization of design processes, people, and technologies to streamline product design and add business value.
 Among others, it circles around:

 DesignOps is a relatively new term, which is why you might be wondering – how did it come to life?

 In the past, designers used to wear many hats.
-They did the UX research, wrote UX stories, wireframing, and even the frontend coding.
+They did the UX research, wrote UX stories, wireframing, and more.
 While this approach might still work well for some teams, it is unproductive at scale.
 Here’s where DesignOps comes in, helping orchestrate teamwork and building clear structure and roles.

 That being said, DesignOps isn’t an isolated, ‘design-team-only’ exercise reserved for design organizations.
 It requires lots of information sharing with other stakeholders (especially, software developers).
 By following a set of practices, your designers can enhance the quality of these interactions, focus on effective goal completion, and free the time for other initiatives.